I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 To decide which number is roll of (dr - a die roll):
 	let the total be the adds part of dr;
 	say "[dr]: ";
-	repeat with counter running from 1 to the dice part of dr begin;
-		let the roll be a random number from 1 to the sides part of dr;
+	repeat with counter running from 1 to the dice part of dr: let the roll be a random number from 1 to the sides part of dr;
-		if the counter is not 1, say ",";
+		unless the counter is 1, say ",";
 		say the roll;
 		increase the total by the roll;
-	end repeat;
 	if the adds part of dr is 0 and the dice part of dr is 1, decide on the total;
 	if the adds part of dr is not 0, say "+", adds part of dr;
 	say "=", total;
 	decide on the total.

 Test rolling is an action out of world applying to one die roll.
 Understand "dice [die roll]" as test rolling.
-Carry out test rolling: say "For your own amusement, you roll "; let the outcome be the roll of the die roll understood; say ", making [outcome in words]." [* We added the pointless verb "roll" as a harmless convenience for testing that die rolls work: if the player types "ROLL 3D6+2", the game might reply "For your own amusement, you roll 3d6+2: 2,5,4+2=13, making thirteen."]
+Carry out test rolling: say "For your own amusement, you roll "; let the total thrown be the roll of the die roll understood; say ", making [total thrown in words]." [* We added the pointless verb "roll" as a harmless convenience for testing that die rolls work: if the player types "ROLL 3D6+2", the game might reply "For your own amusement, you roll 3d6+2: 2,5,4+2=13, making thirteen."]

 Section 1(c) - Percentages